dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 ---
 layout: post
-title: "Angular 2 Testing Series: Services"
+title: "Angular 2 Testing In Depth: Services"
 description: "Learn how to test services in Angular 2.
-We will start with setting up the environment and finish with using Dependency Injection in the tests."
+We will start with setting up the environment and finish with using Dependency Injection."
 date: 2016-09-19 08:23
 author:
   name: "Gábor Soós"